MarB-T/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-12-fizzbuzz.py: function that prints numbers 1 to 100 replacing multiples of 3 by Fizz and those of 5 by FizzBuzz 13-insert_number.c: Inserts a node in an ordered linked list 100-print_tebahpla.py: prints ASCII alphabet in reverse and alternating upper and lower cases
+12-fizzbuzz.py: function that prints numbers 1 to 100 replacing multiples of 3 by Fizz and those of 5 by FizzBuzz 13-insert_number.c: Inserts a node in an ordered linked list 100-print_tebahpla.py: prints ASCII alphabet in reverse and alternating upper and lower cases 101-remove_char_at.py: function that creates a copy of the string, removing the character at the position n